Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 Within the processed fruit and vegetable sector, sustainable solutions are being implemented across the following categories:

 Beverage cartons are already the most popular recyclable material for the retail packing of fruit juices.
-However, just using cartons is not enough to support sustainability.
 If a carton is used, it should preferably be produced from responsible sources, such as FSC certified.
 As beverage cartons are made of different materials laminated together, the industry is searching for new materials that are easier to recycle.
 One example of such a material is reZorce.

-Glass is mostly used for packaging fruit juices and jams.
+Glass is mostly used for packaging fruit juices, jams and pickled vegetables.
 Currently, juices packed in glass bottles are mostly sold in restaurants and bars, while in supermarkets they are widely replaced by carton packaging.
 Nevertheless, most European consumers consider glass the most environmentally friendly packaging.
 The main advantage of glass is that it is fully and infinitely recyclable.
 To promote the recyclability and inertness of glass, the European Container Glass Federation has introduced the Glass Hallmark.

 Bioplastic is used in many different types of packaging.
 In the beverage industry, Polyethylene Furanoate (PEF) is one of the most promoted sustainable solutions for plastic materials.
 PEF is made entirely from plants, is fully recyclable, and degrades in nature much faster than normal plastic.
 PEF plastic is also stronger than PET plastic.